Should Drugs Be Legalized? The Pros and Cons

 International Perspectives

-The debate around 'should drugs be legalized?' isn't confined within the United States.
+The debate around 'should drugs be legalized?' isn't confined to the United States.
 Different parts of the world adopt different approaches, with European countries often taking a starkly contrasting stance compared to the US.
 This section will discuss the European approach to drug policy and contrast it with the US policies.

 European Approach to Drug Policy